freedomofpress/securedrop/docs/full_install.md

     $ ssh-keygen -t rsa -b 4096

-You'll be askied to "enter file in which to save the key."
+You'll be asked to "enter file in which to save the key."
 Here you can just keep the default and click enter.
 You can also just click enter when it asks you to create a passphrase (since this will be protected by the persistence passphrase anyways).

 Here is where you will have to copy the SSH public key to both servers.
 Use the user name and password that you set up during Ubuntu installation.
 First do the 'Application Server' then do the 'Monitor Server.'